-- Five or more unpaid parking citations.

-- Failure to have a decal on the vehicle, after three (3) tickets and verification that the vehicle is being used by a Student or Faculty/Staff member.

-- Illegally parked in a handicap space.

-- · Parking on grass.
+- Failure to have a decal on the vehicle, after three (3) tickets and verification that the vehicle is being used by a Student or Faculty/Staff member. - Illegally parked in a handicap space. - Parking on grass.

 If the wheel lock remains on the vehicle 24 hours, vehicle will be towed at the owner's expense.